joshred83/cda_project/README.md

 *A note on doing this on a national scale, counties are not demographically homogenous.
 I think it's usually preferred to work at the tract/block levels because the borders are more thoughtfully designed.
 There are about 84,000 tracts and between 200k and 250k block groups.*

+Josh - I've shared several ideas that I believe hold a lot of potential.
+My only request is that we aim to use datasets not commonly used for demonstrations or tutorials.